 Aviation Safety Network website for information on aviation safety in The Gambia.

-Penalties for drug offences in The Gambia are severe and include lengthy imprisonment.
-Westerners have been sentenced to up to ten years in prison for carrying small amounts of cannabis.
-See our
+Penalties for drug offences are severe and include lengthy imprisonment.
+Westerners have been sentenced for up to ten years in prison for carrying small amounts of cannabis.

 Penalties for arson, treason and murder include the death penalty.